What is a Pip in Forex? Full Guide to Forex Basics

 When you invest in leverage, you use borrowed money with the expectation of making a profit.
 This means that every dollar put on the line is backed by two others and enables you to have more activities than would naturally be possible for your small amount of funds.

-When a case of 100:1 leverage occurs, USD100,000 can be controlled using only USD1,000.
+With a leverage ratio of 100:1, you can control a position worth $100,000 using just $1,000 of your own capital.
 While leverage can magnify gains, it can also accentuate losses.
 Proper management of one’s risk is very important in the realm of forex basics.

 The Relationship between Pips and Leverage

 It is perfectly possible for a EUR/USD with 100:1 lever, 20 pip move to make $200.
-Contrastingly, if your trading account lacks a proper plan for each move of EUR/USD it can leave more than $200 in to the wind with that same 20 pip move.
+Contrastingly, Without a proper risk management plan, a single 20-pip move against your position on EUR/USD can result in losses exceeding $200.

 Risk Management in Forex Basics